 Once you have selected an agency to help you achieve your employment goal and your Ticket To Work is placed “in use” with the state vocational rehabilitation agency or is “assigned” to an Employment Network Provider, the Social Security Administration (SSA) cannot perform a medical "Continuing Disability Review" (CDR) to determine whether you continue to have a disability.
 However, once you place a TTW "in use," SSA conducts periodic reviews every 12 months to determine if you are making adequate progress toward your vocational goal.
 If you are not meeting SSA's standard at the time of the Timely Progress Review, you may be placed back in rotation for a CDR.

-For vocational rehabilitation agencies to submit a request for ticket unassignment, your case must be closed.
+SSA requires VR agencies like ADRS to submit a request for ticket unassignment through an electronic process.
+To do this, your case must be closed.
 If your case is still open, you should contact your counselor and request case closure.
 The counselor notifies the state VR TTW coordinator and the information is transmitted to SSA.
+Closure letters are not required.

 Our Mission: To enable Alabama's children and adults with disabilities to achieve their maximum potential